joan17cast/linak-controller/README.md

 ```
 npm install

-npx electron-builder
+npm run build
 ```

-You will find the binary application in the `dist/` directory.
-Simply open it like any other app.
+This produces Windows installers/portables in the `dist/` directory.
+You can also run `npx electron-builder` directly for other platforms (the project is configured for Windows `nsis`/`portable` and macOS).

 ## Or, open it through Node.js